itsmama22-ctrl/iFixGuide/content/posts/iphone/iphone-home-button-not-working.md

 ---
-title: iPhone Home Button Not Working?
-10 Fixes You Need to Try
+title: "iPhone Home Button Not Working?
+10 Fixes You Need to Try"
-description: >-
-  Is your iPhone Home button stuck, unresponsive, or broken?
-Fix Home button issues with our complete troubleshooting guide for all iPhone models.
+description: "Is your iPhone Home button stuck, unresponsive, or broken?
+Fix Home button issues with our complete troubleshooting guide for all iPhone models."
-date: '2025-11-07'
+date: "2025-11-07"
-publishDate: '2025-10-19'
+publishDate: "2025-11-07"
-keywords:
-  - iPhone Home button not working
-  - Home button stuck
-  - Home button broken
-  - fix Home button
-  - Home button unresponsive
+keywords: ["iPhone Home button not working", "Home button stuck", "Home button broken", "fix Home button", "Home button unresponsive"]
-author: iFixGuide Team
+author: "iFixGuide Team"
 ---

 The Home button is essential on older iPhones.
 When it stops working, navigation becomes difficult.
 This guide fixes all Home button problems.